 2.3 Its Ability to Plausibly Deal with Morally Relevant Indeterminacy.
-Lastly, ARC is better suited to deal with the fact that there can be indeterminacy with respect to whether an agent has infringed (or would infringe) upon a given constraint-better suited, that is, than the side-constraint approach.
+Lastly, ARC is better suited to deal with the fact that there can be indeterminacy with respect to whether an agent has infringed (or would infringe) upon a given constraint-better suited, that is, than the sideconstraint approach.
 But, before explaining what makes ARC better suited to deal with this, let

 21 This is because the reason to perform an action is just that it would further the ends that one has reason to pursue.
-As Allen Wood, interpreting Kant, puts it: "an action is something that is in the agent's power, and is chosen as a means to the agent's end (G 4:427).
+As Wood, interpreting Kant, puts it: "an action is something that is in the agent's power, and is chosen as a means to the agent's end (G 4:427).
 Looked at from this standpoint, it is the end that supplies the reason for every action.
 But...there must be a reason for setting the end.
 The end [must be] good or valuable in some way; ...or it [must be] an end that morality requires you to have....
-So instead of saying only that the end is the reason for the action, it is more appropriate to say that the reason for setting the end is the reason for the action" (2017, 266).
+So instead of saying only that the end is the reason for the action, it is more appropriate to say that the reason for setting the end is the reason for the action, it is more me explain how such indeterminacy can arise.
+There are at least three ways.